matplotlib/CZI_2020-07_mpl/CZI.md

 > 245 characters

+To enable Matplotlib to continue as the core plotting library of the Scientific Python Ecosystem, we will address the maintenance backlog and begin Matplotlib's evolution to meet the community’s visualization challenges for the next decade.

-​​To enable Matplotlib to continue as the core plotting library of the Scientific Python Ecosystem, we will address the maintenance backlog and begin Matplotlib's evolution to meet the community’s visualization challenges for the next decade.
+​​To enable Matplotlib to continue as the core plotting library of the Scientific Python Ecosystem, we will address the maintenance backlog and plan Matplotlib's evolution to meet the community’s visualization challenges for the next decade.